ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 23.10.2023: A bug in the 1H35Cl cross sections app was fixed.
+The cross sectons should be working now.
 - 08.10.2023: H2S DVR3D model files for AYT2 line list were added.
 - 04.10.2023: The CH3Cl OYT TauRex opacity tables have been recomputed, which were reported to be corupted.
 - 23.09.2023: The LaO line list BND by Bernath et al. has been updated by including the A-X band from the recent publication by Bernath et al. (2023).